-This article comprises of excerpts taken from a new guide on Community Care Inform about the toxic trio, written by Jennifer Holly, project manager at AVA.
+This article comprises of excerpts taken from a Community Care Inform guide about the toxic trio, written by Jennifer Holly, project manager at AVA.
 The full guide covers the impact on children of living with multiple parental difficulties, indicators a child is living with these difficulties, and questions to ask parents.
 Subscribers can read the guide on Inform Children and Inform Adults.

 What is the ‘toxic trio’?